YDKK/palworld-save-repair/README.md

 ## Feature

-Fixes an issue where the `save_game_type` of player save data changes from `/Script/Pal.PalWorldPlayerSaveGame` to `None.PalWorldPlayerSaveGame` and becomes unloadable (character creation screen is displayed).
+This tool fixes the Palworld player save data problem where the `save_game_type` changes from `/Script/Pal.PalWorldPlayerSaveGame` to `None.PalWorldPlayerSaveGame` and becomes unloadable (character creation screen is displayed).

 This tool is intended for use with dedicated game servers.